kareem05-ash/Traffic_Light_Controller/README.md

 ## 🚀 FPGA Deployment

-The processor was programmed onto an FPGA board and verified to run correctly.
+The design was programmed onto an FPGA board and verified to run correctly.

 ![FPGA Programmed](Docs/deployed_GPGA.png)